nickveliki/accident/README.md

 FullHtml and component take unstructured objects as arguments and create document and component strings, respectively.
 Everything is optional, though it makes sense to add content at some point (a-duh)

-FullHtml(body, head) and component(content, attributes) take either string or string[]. write the attributes as you would in any html tag ('readonly', 'color="red"' etc...)
+FullHtml(body, head) and component(content, attributes) take either string or string[].
+Write the attributes as you would in any html tag ('readonly', 'color="red"' etc...)

 component(selfClosing) takes boolean, but you really only need to define it if you want to make a self-closing tag.
 For that matter, anything truthy will suffice.